lincolnmroth/phsapp-API/README.md

 # phsapp-API
-API built for the PHS Scheduling app
+API built for the PHS Scheduling app, currently running on AWS EC2 instance